digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/widgets/button.md

 #### On hover

 **On hover** event is triggered when the mouse cursor is moved over the button.
-Just like any other event on ToolJet, you can set multiple handlers for on click event.
+Just like any other event on JumpStart, you can set multiple handlers for on click event.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.